alexcambose/arbiswap/README.md

 ## Overview

-This project implements a minimal web application that enables users to:
+This project implements the following:

 - Swap USDC to ETH on Arbitrum using Bungee
 - Support both standard EOA wallets and Safe smart wallets